Skip to content

 Does Kaiser accept international medical graduates?

-Yes, we accept applications from international graduates with the appropriate documentation and we follow the guidelines outlined from our regional office.
+Yes, we accept applications from international graduates and we follow the guidelines outlined from our regional office.
+Historically, our region has prioritize providing visas to residents in hard to recruit specialties.

 How to Apply | Kaiser Permanente Undergraduate & Graduate Medical Education Northern California